Which Africa Cup of Nations matches are on TV today?

 Where can I watch them?

-The first two matches will be shown live on Sky Sports Premier League and Sky Sports Football.
-The late game is only on Sky Sports Premier League.
-All three fixtures can be streamed on the Sky Go app for subscribers.
+The first match will be shown live on Sky Sports Main Event, Sky Sports Premier League and Sky Sports Football.
+The second game is only on Sky Sports Premier League.
+Both fixtures can be streamed on the Sky Go app for subscribers.
 If you’re not a Sky customer you can grab a NOWTV Day Pass here to watch without a subscription.
 We may earn commission from some of the links in this article, but we never allow this to influence our content.
 This revenue helps to fund journalism across The Independent.

 Odds to win matches